 The California Public Records Act (Government Code 6250-6276.48) was created to make government records accessible to the public, regardless when a record was created.
 The California Public Records Act applies to all government records, regardless of when they were created.

-California's replevin law only addresses the unlawful possession of a public record.
+California's replevin law (Government Code 6204-6204.4) only addresses the unlawful possession of a public record.
 The seller has a responsibility to have lawful possession of the public record being sold.
 The buyer has a responsibility to ensure the seller lawfully possesses the public record being sold.

 California's replevin law does not limit the legal remedies available to a bona fide buyer.
 A bona fide buyer of a public record may seek the same legal remedies that are available to anyone who is sold an item, such as a piece of jewelry or a car, for which the seller did not have legal title.